mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 ---

-Kipnu was at the stove reheating a sweet mash of pohua with his morning face on.
-His hair resembled the furrowed nest of a bird that took a liking to the most crooked of branches.
-He looked up, locking his tired eyes to mine, and put on his laziest morning smile which only complimented his hair.
+Kipnu was at the stove reheating a mash of pohua, wearing nothing more than his vinegrass shorts and his morning face.
+He looked up, locking his tired eyes to mine, and a calm smile showed across his face - the kind that reminded me why I loved him.
 I walked up to hug and nuzzle him good morning.
 Melna was squatting at a table in the great room, reading her daily missive of provincial news.

 "Anything new?", I asked her.